 A wide variety of pipestone crafts are available in the Gift Shop, but unworked stone is not available onsite.
 It is illegal to take pipestone (or any other resource or artifact) from the grounds.
 Registered quarriers, may exercise their right to obtain stone by means of a free permit.

 Who can quarry pipestone?

 Pipestone quarrying is reserved for American Indians who are enrolled in tribes recognized by the Federal government.

 How does a person get a quarry and who determines this?

-American Indians who are enrolled in a federally recognized tribe may apply for an annual quarry pit by filling out a short application.
-As quarries become available, applications from the waiting list are processed and the applicant's enrollment in a federally-recognized tribe is verified.
-Applicants must provide proof of tribal enrollment with documentation from a tribal official.
-Following verification of enrollment, Monument staff will contact the applicant.
-Currently, there is a 10-year waiting list for quarry permits.
+American Indians who are enrolled in a federally recognized tribe may apply for an annual quarry pit by filling out a free application.
+As quarries become available, applications from the waiting list are processed.
+Following verification of enrollment in a federally recognized Tribe, Monument staff will contact the applicant.
+Currently, there is a 10-year waiting list for annual quarry permits.

 What types of tools were and are used for removing the pipestone?

-Early tools included harder stones, mauls, picks, and hammerstones, as well as long sticks or tree branches used as levers.
+Early tools included harder stones, mauls, picks, hammerstones, and sticks or tree branches used as levers.
 Now steel tools such as heavy pry bars, wedges, and sledge hammers are used.
 All modern-day quarrying must be done using hand tools.
 No power tools are allowed.
 See Quarrying Process.